DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **File Operations**: The `FileOperation` class logs operations performed on files (such as read, write, or execute), along with the date of the operation, providing a history of interactions with each file.

   This project provided a practical implementation of OOP concepts and demonstrated how they can be used to build scalable and structured systems.
 It was a great opportunity to reinforce my understanding of how inheritance, encapsulation, and abstraction contribute to clean, maintainable code in real-world applications.

+* Day 178: 🛒📊 Customer Purchasing Behaviors [Kaggle](https://www.kaggle.com/datasets/hanaksoy/customer-purchasing-behaviors/data)

+  * Today, I worked with the Customer Purchasing Behaviors dataset from Kaggle, focusing on data analysis and visualization.
+Below is a summary of the key activities and insights obtained:

+    - **Data Loading**:
+      - Imported the dataset using Pandas and conducted an initial examination to understand the data structure and key features.

+    - **Data Cleaning**:
+      - Checked for missing values and ensured the data's integrity.
+      - Performed data type conversions, particularly for dates and categorical variables, to facilitate analysis.

+    - **Exploratory Data Analysis (EDA)**:
+      - **Categorical Features**:
+        - Created count plots for various features like product categories, customer segments, and purchase channels.
+        - Analyzed the distribution of customer segments and product categories using pie charts.
+        - Investigated the frequency of purchases across different days, months, and customer segments to identify trends.
+      - **Numerical Features**:
+        - Analyzed the distribution of total spending by customer and product category using box plots and bar charts.
+        - Visualized the average and median purchase amounts across different customer segments and product types.
+      - **Time Series Analysis**:
+        - Explored how purchasing behaviors varied by time of day, day of the week, and month.
+        - Created visualizations showing the distribution of purchases over time, including monthly and daily trends.

+    - **Advanced Visualizations**:
+      - Utilized Plotly to create interactive visualizations such as heatmaps for purchase frequency across different days and customer segments.
+      - Generated detailed bar charts and sunburst plots to explore customer purchase patterns by product category and segment.
+      - Used seaborn and Matplotlib to produce enhanced count plots, box plots, and time series graphs for deeper insights.

+  * This analysis provided valuable insights into customer purchasing behaviors, including trends across product categories, spending patterns, and customer segments.
+The visualizations helped uncover key patterns that can guide marketing and sales strategies for businesses looking to optimize their offerings based on customer data.